Episcopal High School (Alexandria, Virginia)

 Episcopal High School (also known as the High School, Episcopal and EHS), founded in 1839, is a boarding school located in Alexandria, Virginia.
-The Holy Hill 130 acre campus houses 440 students from 31 states, the District of Columbia and 16 countries.
+The Holy Hill 130 acre campus houses 440 students from 25 countries, 26 states, and the District of Columbia.
 The school is 100-percent boarding and is the only all-boarding school of its caliber located in a major metropolitan area.